Christian Life & Growth

 — Mark 10:13 NKJV

-The disciples may have thought that children would distract the Lord from His ministry.
-Perhaps they forgot the heart of Jesus and how He cherished the sincere faith of children.
 It is possible that they neglected to trust the training—the lessons they had received from Jesus.
-Whatever their reasons, their actions demonstrate how easily we can lose sight of Jesus’ teachings and prioritize our own interests over God’s.
+Whatever their reasons, their actions show how easily we can lose sight of His teaching and begin to prioritize our own interests over God’s.

-For the parents of Jesus’ time, it was a matter of sight; for parents today, it is a matter of faith.
-Although we no longer take our children to the physical presence of Jesus as the parents did in Galilee, we take them to Him through prayer, teaching, and by fostering an environment where faith can grow.
-In our homes, we invite Jesus to bless our children by teaching them about Jesus and leading them in prayer and worship.
-While we cannot see His hands or hear His spoken blessing, we trust—just as the parents did then—that He welcomes our children with the same love and acceptance.
-Our role is to lead them to Christ, confident that His Spirit is still present, powerful, and touching young hearts, drawing them into His kingdom.
+In our homes, we invite Jesus to bless our little ones by teaching them His Word and leading them in prayer.
+We cannot see His hands or hear His spoken blessing, but we trust that He welcomes our children with the same love and acceptance.
+Our role is to lead them to Christ, confident that His Spirit is present, powerful, and drawing young hearts into His kingdom.

 Discover more from BELIEVING FAITH